-Whether you are focused on boosting your online sales or lifting your social media following, one ingredient you cannot afford to ignore, is photography.
+Whether you are focused on boosting your online sales or lifting your social media following, one ingredient of content you cannot afford to ignore, is photographs.
 As noted in a report by Sandra Iakovleva, articles with relevant images have 94% more views than those that are image-free.
 Moreover, 70% of online shoppers say product image is a key consideration when making purchasing decisions.
 The images you select speak volumes about your ethos and market share, but they are also a vital element in brand marketing; a ‘make or break’ for many consumers consulting your social media pages and website.

 Use Intriguing Imagery

 Visitors that visit your site and quickly abandon it increase your bounce rate, which is bad news for conversions and profitability.
 According to research by the Nielsen Norman Group, the average page visit lasts than a minute.
 Keep your visitors intrigued by offering more than one image.
-Make them scroll down to discover more images – and content – through a dynamic layout.
+Make them scroll down to discover more photographs – and content – through a dynamic layout.
 A photo collage comprising cut-outs of just one image work well, as do various different images that are somehow connected in theme or color.
 If your photography has a value of its own, audiences are more likely to click to enjoy stylish imagery that speaks far louder than words.

 Know Your Market